assadnavi/assadnavi.github.io/_posts/2023-11-11-interview-preparation-simpleos-2.md

 ## Call Orolo

 After reading the question in the envelope, you have some doubt about which sorting functions you should use, can you reuse a sorting function already available in the JavaScript standard library or do you have to code a new one ?
-You pick up the phone and dial the #42494.
+You pick up the phone and dial #42494.
 Orolo answers your call immediately and listen to your question.
 Here is what he answered before hanging up.

 **Orolo :**